maeirnoam/centef-rag-two-tier/README.md

 This script will:
 1. Find all PDF and DOCX files in `local_docs/`
-2. Process each file (extract text → create chunks)
+2. Process each file (extract text ג†’ create chunks)
 3. Generate Gemini summaries with metadata
 4. Index chunks and summaries to Vertex AI Search